raveelevator/GJM_Data_Analyst/README.md

 GJM_Landing_Page
 https://raveelevator.github.io/GJM_Data_Analyst/index.html

-This is my landing page with links to Github, LinkedIn, Email, and Google doc Resume.
+This is my landing page with links to Github, LinkedIn, Email, Google doc Resume and Bitcoin Public Address.
-Professional Data Analyst with banking experience at Wells Fargo Auto and a degree in Applied Economics from East Carolina Universit (ECU).
+I am a data Analyst with operations processing experience at Wells Fargo.
+I have a degree in Applied Economics from East Carolina University (ECU) Greenville, NC.
-I have graduated from the UNC at Chapel Hill Data Analytics Bootcamp 2020.
-Links include my three projects RepairShade, (2FA), and MetalSpots.
+I graduated from the UNC at Chapel Hill and obtained a certificate in Data Analytics 2020.
+Links on my page include my four projects RepairShade, (2FA), MetalSpots, and Personal Banking.
 More projects to come!

 Feel free to contact me with any questions.